Mon | 6:10pm spiritual warrior | Jivamukti NYC

 *source: mostly based on glossary from “Jivamukti Yoga, practices for liberating body and soul” by Sharon Gannon and David Life

-Nora loves to share the magical art of yoga.
-She sees yoga as a transformational practice that extends into all aspects of life.
-Nora’s classes invite students to experiment with the full range of yogic tools stretching from vigorous asana practice to breathing techniques, meditation, deep listening, scriptural study, Sanskrit chanting, and a vegan life style as an expression of non-violence.
-Her wish is that by means of play and creativity we can re-awaken our connection to other human and non-human animals, mother nature and life itself, revealing yoga as an art of peaceful coexistence.
-Nora is currently exploring nada yoga (the yoga of sound) by studying the didgeridoo, an exciting journey into pure vibration!
+Nora loves to share the magical art of yoga, a transformational practice that extends into all aspects of life.
+Her classes invite students to experiment with the full range of yogic tools stretching from vigorous asana practice to breathing techniques, meditation, deep listening, Sanskrit chanting, and a vegan life style as an expression of non-violence.
+She hopes that through play and creativity we can re-awaken our connection to human and non-human animals, mother nature and life itself, revealing yoga as an art of peaceful coexistence.
+Nora is also exploring nada yoga (the yoga of sound) by studying the didgeridoo, an exciting journey into breath and pure sound vibration.
+She plays live music for yoga classes.

 I humbly make my offering to the guru, the beautiful remover of ignorance, the enlightenment principle that is within me and surrounds me at all times.